Electronic-Mango/rss-reader-telegram-bot/README.md

 ### Bot parameters
 Configuration parameters for the bot are stored in a configuration YAML file.
-Default parameters are stored in `settings.yml` file in the project root.
+Default parameters are stored in `settings.yml` file.
 Detailed description of each parameter is described there.

 Almost all fields are filled with sensible defaults, except the Telegram bot token.
+The default configuration file path can be changed with `--default-settings-path` or the `DEFAULT_SETTINGS_PATH` environment variable.
+If neither is provided, the bot uses `settings.yml` from the current working directory.

-Values from the default file can be overwritten by a custom YAML file, which path can be supplied by `CUSTOM_SETTINGS_PATH` environment variable.
+Values from the default file can be overwritten by one or more custom YAML files.
+Supply their paths with `--custom-settings-path path/to/first.yml path/to/second.yml`, or use a comma-separated `CUSTOM_SETTINGS_PATH` environment variable.
+Command-line paths take precedence over environment variables.
-Only specific parameters can be configured in the custom file.
+Only specific parameters need to be configured in custom files; missing values fall back to the default configuration or built-in defaults.
-All parameters missing from custom YAML will be taken from default YAML instead.

 This way you can provide your own Telegram bot token without modifying project files.
 This can be especially useful when running the bot in a Docker container.